alan5543/delivery_app/README.md

 ## Explaining the technology in use

 ### Python
-Python is used to build a command line app of the Lalamove operation.
+Python is used to build a command line app of the IT logistic operation.
 CMD Program is a program which operates from the command line or from a shell.
 The reason of using Python to create the project is due to its flexiblity and working well with existing program.
 There are lots of Python libraries and modules to create a command line app from parsing arguments and options options to flagging to a CLI frameworks.
-Comparing to other programming, Python is a relatively lightweight languages, that is suitable to create a small size of CMD app to simulate the operation of Lalamove.
+Comparing to other programming, Python is a relatively lightweight languages, that is suitable to create a small size of CMD app to simulate the operation of IT logistic.

 ### Click
 Click is a Python package easily to create a beautiful command line user interface with a little code.
 In this project, the module of click command and click group are suggested to be used for distinguish different commands of usage.